Keetmanshoop Reformed Church: Second church building

 The current Keetmanshoop GKSA building, purchased by the church council in 2001, was also a former NGK church, in this case the Keetmanshoop-Noord Reformed Church, spun off from the Keetmanshoop NGK church in 1958 but reabsorbed in 2000 due to the decline in both congregations' membership.
 It was built in the 1970s in the "tent church" style pioneered by its architect J. Anthonie Smith.
 The construction was contracted to the firm, K.W.
 Wurth, and cost R98,890.
-The keystone was laid on August 18, 1972, and the solemn dedication was held February 22–23, 1975.
+The keystone was laid on 18 August 1972, and the solemn dedication was held on 22–23 February 1975.

-The church's organ came from an old NGK church in Wolseley, Western Cape, also built by Smith, which had to be demolished due to damage from a September 29, 1969 earthquake.
+The church's organ came from an old NGK church in Wolseley, Western Cape, also built by Smith, which had to be demolished due to damage from a 29 September 1969 earthquake.
 The congregation then bought the organ for R3,000 from the Keetmanshoop-Noord church, and their new church, designed by Smith, was built with its own new organ.
 The firm of Cooper, Gill & Tomkins, based out of Cape Town, rebuilt and modernized the older organ for R10,000.

 With the reincorporation of Keetmanshoop-Noord into the Keetmanshoop NGK church, as in 1950, there was once again only one church building for the GKSA, which acquired the building for the fair price of N$300,000, less than they had paid for the old church after adjusting for inflation.
-The dedication of the church into the GKSA was made on November 17–18, 2001.
+The dedication of the church into the GKSA was made on 17–18 November 2001.

 The Mariental Reformed Church and the Karasburg Reformed Church were both spun off from Keetmanshoop in 1966.
 Karasburg operated joint services with Keetmanshoop and Mariental from 1979 to 2006.